dmitry/dmitry/README.md

 ### About

 As a Fullstack Software Engineer with over 17 years of experience, I specialize in building scalable platforms using Ruby on Rails and modern JavaScript frameworks.
 I have deep expertise in B2B and consumer applications, with a strong focus on backend architecture, real-time features, and API design.
-I optimise system performance, implement robust testing strategies, and maintain clean, maintainable codebases.
-With a proven track record of leading small engineering teams, I balance rapid MVP delivery with sustainable, long-term development practices, ensuring high-quality solutions that scale.
+I optimise system performance, implement robust testing strategies, and maintain clean codebases.
+Skilled at building MVPs that scale, with a focus on sustainable architecture and team development.
+I am also a contributor to the Ruby on Rails framework, with more than several patches merged into the core codebase.

-### Skills

-Server-side
-- Ruby on Rails
-- Node.js

-Client-side
-- Vue.js
-- Quasar framework
-- React
-- Apollo GraphQL

-Databases
-- MySQL
-- PostgreSQL
-- Redis
-- Elasticsearch
-- SQLite
-- memcached

-Testing
-- RSpec
-- Cypress

 ### My github stats